-The developer shall facilitate the preservation, recording and protection of archaeological materials or features that may exist within and proximate to the Ringsend Wastewater Treatment Plant site and the Regional Biosolids Facility site.
+9. The developer shall facilitate the preservation, recording and protection of archaeological materials or features that that may exist within and proximate to the Ringsend WwTP and the RBSF site.

-In this regard, the developer shall -
+In this regard the developer shall -

-- (a) Notify the Department of Culture, Heritage and the Gaeltacht in writing at least four weeks prior to the commencement of any site operation (including hydrological and geotechnical investigations) relating to the proposed development. - (b) Employ a suitably qualified archaeologist who shall monitor all site investigations and other excavation works. - (c) Provide arrangements for the recording and for the removal of any archaeological material which the Department of Culture, Heritage and the Gaeltacht considers appropriate to remove.
+- a) Notify the Department of the Culture, Heritage and the Gaeltacht in writing at least four weeks prior to the commencement of any site operation (including hydrological and geotechnical investigations) relating to the proposed development. - b) Employ a suitably qualified archaeologist who shall monitor all site investigations and other excavation works and, c) Provide arrangements for the recording and for the removal of any archaeological material which the Department of Culture, Heritage and the Gaeltacht considers appropriate to remove.

-In default of agreement on any of these requirements, the matter shall be referred to An Bord Pleanála for determination.
+In default of an agreement on any of these requirements, the matter shall be referred to An Bord Pleanála for determination.